Lake Michigan Fishing: 3 Top Guides Tell You How And Where

 Chinook Salmon Fishing

-Chinook salmon which are also known as king salmon are the most sought-after salmon on Lake Michigan.
-These big kings from Lake Michigan are the biggest salmon in the lake with a record sizes of 40.4 pounds.
+Chinook salmon, which are also known as king salmon are the most sought-after salmon.
+These big kings from Lake Michigan are the biggest salmon in the lake, with a record size of 40.4 pounds.

 You can fish chinook salmon all year long.
 They are often deep in the lake and prefer to swim in water temperatures between 40-65°F.

 It is helpful to use electronic devices that can pinpoint water temperatures at depth.
-The best fishing in the lake is from May-August.
-Fish them in deep water in June and July and more shallow in August.
+The best fishing in the lake is from May to August.

 The chinook salmon will stage closer to shore and around river mouths starting in August, with more showing up in September.